 Energy Action Chief Executive Officer, John Huggart, said: “We are seeing some market participants facilitating corporate PPAs that push reputable corporates to take on unacceptable commercial risks as they pursue greater price and regulatory certainty and lower emissions.
 The adverse impact of these risks is likely to be felt mostly amongst medium sized corporates.

-“Our market intelligence confirms the presence of live PPA offers out to corporates priced above the current wholesale electricity rate from day 1 with a long-term escalating cost path.
+“Our market intelligence confirms the presence of live PPA offers out to large business energy consumers priced above the current wholesale electricity rate from day 1 with a long-term escalating cost path.
 Given wholesale prices are likely to decrease from here, this presents a significant risk from a pure pricing perspective.”

 “While Energy Action fully supports the move to a lower carbon future and the associated investment into renewable generation infrastructure, we caution against entering into PPAs without fully considering the longer-term risks.
 For example, PPAs can expose corporates to inflexible pricing and often unknown firming costs, long-dated contract terms and other project and operational risks.